Majestic-MJ12/Majestic-MJ12/README.md

 # Hello, World! 👋

-I'm Florent, I've learned Python, Django, HTML, CSS, and JS.
-You'll find all the projects I've done here.
+I'm Florent, you'll find all the projects I've done here.
 I like coding and I'm always looking for new challenges and opportunities to learn and grow.

 ## 🚀 Skills